Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 intensity/severity of the case, painfulness and great restlesness suggest ARSENICUM.

 Yes, I can see how the restlessness would throw you off, but, it wasn’t Arsenicum.
 I interpreted the restlessness as an expression of the fact that no matter what the patient did, she couldn’t get comfortable, and remember what I always say, “If a symptom can be explained by the ‘disease’, it’s not a symptom”–at least not to us anyway.
 So, if the illness forces you to change position constantly, then we can’t call that “restlessness”.
 Every position she takes is painful, and it forces her to move to some other position in hopes of getting out of the pain; but Arsenicum is restless out of anguish and anxiety, it’s a mental state.
-For Wonder Woman, it was a physical state.
+For Wonder Woman, it’s a physical state.

 My first impression of the case was Arsenicum, also when I checked selected rubrics they mostly pointed to Ars.